devigned/AzureDevTestDeploy/demo/demo140_continuous_integration/readme.md

 # Objectives

-1. Demonstrate how we can use Jenkins to do continuous integrationt testing
+1. Demonstrate how we can use Jenkins to do continuous integration testing

 ---